joolof/ESOQuery/README.md

 The package will create a directory in $HOME/.config/esoquery/, meaning that all preferences are stored locally and will stay on your computer.
 There is only one file saved there:

-- esoquery.conf: contains the login and password (saved locally, hence private), a directory where to save the data, and a list of your favorite instruments.
+- esoquery.conf: contains the login and password, a directory where to save the data, and a list of your favorite instruments.

 In the preferences window, you can select the instruments that you would like to query for the raw data query (it doesn't matter for the phase 3 query).
 As mentioned before, querying for all instruments at once might be very slow and may result in a time out of the query.
-The instrument that you selected will appear in a drop-down menu on the main interface once you select `Raw data`.
+The instruments that you selected in the preferences window will appear in a drop-down menu on the main interface once you select `Raw data`.

 ## Data download

-After doing one query, you can select one of the row and press the `Download` button.
+After doing one query, you can select one of the row and press the `Download` button (upper right corner).
 There will be a pop-up window showing up where you can access the `Preferences` in case you need to change the download directory, and you can also select the kind of data you want.
 You can select from the following three options:

 - Science files only
 - Science and raw calibration files